zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

 ## Integrate Open Service Mesh (OSM) with Cluster API as an Azure Arc Connected Cluster using Kubernetes extensions

 The following README will guide you on how to enable [Open Service Mesh](https://openservicemesh.io/) for a Cluster API that is projected as an Azure Arc connected cluster.
+Open Service Mesh (OSM) is a lightweight, extensible, Cloud Native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

-In this guide, you will hook the Cluster API to Open Service Mesh by deploying the [Open Service Mesh extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-arc-enabled-osm) on your Kubernetes cluster in order to start collecting security related logs and telemetry.
+In this guide, you will hook the Cluster API to Open Service Mesh by deploying the [Open Service Mesh extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-arc-enabled-osm) on your Kubernetes cluster in order to start collecting security related logs and telemetry.Arc enabled Open Service Mesh will have deep integrations into Azure monitor, and provide a seemless Azure experience for viewing and responding to critical KPIs provided by OSM metrics.
+This guide also provides you the automation to test Azure monitor integration with Arc enabled Open Service Mesh.

 > **Note: This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).**